ScientiaMobile/terraform-hydrolix/README.md

 # Hydrolix terraform scripts

 This repository contains modular terraform scripts for provisioning a Kubernetes clusters for Hydrolix.
-More cloud provider will be added.
+More cloud providers will be added.

 Each provider has a number of environments, that are used to build different scales of deployment i.e dev. staging. prod and any variations.
 Navigate to an environemt and run terraform from there.